ferbaco86/summerhill-madness/README.md

 ## How to Play

 - To select an option on the main menu, use the mouse right click on the corresponding button.
+You can also use the right click on the fullscreen icon to toggle fullscreen mode.
 - To move on the map and in the battle UI use the arrow keys, to confirm an action use the SPACE bar.

 ## Built With